mnot/I-D/safe-hint/draft.md

 account along the way) to get a cookie {{RFC6265}} set in the browser, for each browser on every device used.

+Often, the complete set of sites that can be configured in this manner is unknown, further complicating the task.

 If this desire is proactively advertised by the user agent, things become much simpler.
 A user agent that supports doing so (whether it be an individual browser, or through an Operating System HTTP library) need only be configured